 I feel money has been a fine tool, and has its uses.
 But as Abraham Maslow said, “If you only have a hammer, you tend to see every problem as a nail.”
 For the changes that need to be made in the world, I feel money may be largely inappropriate tool unless we decide to truly understand its powers and limitations, and use it accordingly.
 We as a civilization have so many other possibilities toward creating the sustainable future we imagine, and I feel we must look beyond the limiting confines of the economic system, especially one as fraught with injustice, coercion, and corruption as the one currently in use.

-Ultimately, the purpose of this book is to explore the notion that money has guided the development of civilization, and culture is what keeps an economy alive.
+Ultimately, the purpose of my latest book is to explore the notion that money has guided the development of civilization, and culture is what keeps an economy alive.
 From the time we started perceiving more value and interest in our tools than the reason we started using them, we inextricably changed the course of our evolution.
 My hope is to weave together the story of how money has been developed in concert with our religious systems, hierarchical governments, and the effects our attention and obedience to these thought systems have had on us – emotionally, mentally, physically, and spiritually – and then consider where we could go if we were to find our balance.